- Season 3 is expected to release in 2022

 It's also likely that we'll see more hints at what Grogu's blood is being used for by the Empire.
 It seemed fairly obvious the show was pointing at the cloned origins of the sequel trilogy’s puppet villain Supreme Leader Snoke, and the eventual return of Emperor Palpatine that would make us sigh with disappointment in 2019's The Rise of Skywalker.
 We'll have to see if season 3 addresses this or not.
 (A cloning subplot could also tie into The Bad Batch season 2, where we encountered an Imperial scientist wearing a uniform very similar to that of The Mandalorian's Dr Pershing.)

 Some members of the cast do at least have an idea of where the show is heading.
-In an interview with IndieWire in January, Pascal teased that he's aware of "what the plan is" for season 3 and beyond, but obviously couldn't elaborate on it due to spoilers and NDA agreements in his contract.
+In an interview with IndieWire in January, Pascal teased that he's aware of "what the plan is" for The Mandalorian season 3 and beyond, but obviously couldn't elaborate on it due to spoilers and NDA agreements in his contract.

 “I can’t share it (the plot), he said.
 "They're in the expansion of this world, where there are so many unexpected surprises and timelines that are going to be dealt with.
 If the character were to cross over into these worlds, it will be utilized in a way that isn’t meant to be expected.
 I wouldn’t want to spoil the surprise of whether or not characters from the show we already know are crossing over.”